 Governor’s Volunteerism Awards

-The Governor's Volunteerism and Community Service Awards are presented annually by the Governor's Advisory Board on Volunteering and National and Community Service and the Office on Volunteerism and Community Service on behalf of the Office of the Governor.
-These awards recognize the significant contributions of Virginia citizens to the life and welfare of the Commonwealth and its people.
+The Virginia Governor's Volunteerism awards are presented annually on behalf of the Governor of Virginia in partnership with the Virginia Office on Volunteerism and Community Service (OVCS) at the Virginia Department of Social Services and the Governor’s Advisory Board on Service and Volunteerism.
+The awards recognize the significant contributions of Virginia citizens to the life and welfare of the Commonwealth and its people.

 PLEASE STAY TUNED FOR INFORMATON ON THE

 2015 Governor's Volunteerism Award Winners

 Governor McAuliffe announced the recipients of the 2015 Governor's Volunteerism and Community Service Awards at a special ceremony at the Governor's Mansion on April 30.
 Read more about the 2015 Award Ceremony.